Donnie Davis (gridiron football end)

 Donnie Ray Davis (September 18, 1940 – January 19, 2004) was an American professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Houston Oilers.
 He also was a member of the Montreal Alouettes in the Canadian Football League (CFL).
 He played college football at Southern University.

-Early years
+Early life

 Davis attended Wheatley High School, where he practiced track and field, playing organized football only as a senior.

 He accepted a track and field scholarship from Southern University to run hurdles.
 He also played four years on the football team as a wingback.

 Professional career

 Dallas Cowboys

 Davis was selected by the Dallas Cowboys in the sixth round (74th overall) of the 1962 NFL draft.
 He appeared in 11 games as a backup wide receiver.
 He was waived in 1963.

 Grand Rapids Blazers (UFL)

 In 1964, he played with the Grand Rapids Blazers of the United Football League.